National Cadet Corps

 Rock climbing camps are held each year to expose the cadets to the basics of rock climbing and to inculcate the spirit of adventure.

-The Camps are conducted on an all India basis and help bridge the cultural gap among various states of India.
-In addition the NCC conducts NICs at remote and forward areas to promote national integration.
-Special NICs are conducted regularly at Leh, Srinagar, and North Eastern Region and at Port Blair.
+The Camps are conducted on an all-India basis and help bridge the cultural gap among various states of India.
+In addition, the NCC conducts NICs in remote and forward areas to promote national integration.
+Special NICs are conducted regularly at Leh, Srinagar, North Eastern Region and Port Blair.

-NCC Army Wing cadets are given an opportunity to live and work in regular Service units in the form of attachment training.
-Every year a large number of officers and cadets including women officers and Senior Wing girl cadets get attached to various units of the Army for a duration of two weeks.
+NCC Army Wing cadets are allowed to live and work in regular Service units in the form of attachment training.
+Every year a large number of officers and cadets including women officers and Senior Wing girl cadets get attached to various units of the Army for two weeks.

 Attachment to Indian Military Academy (IMA) and Officers Training Academy (OTA).